 17) Let yourself tread water for a week, doing all or most of these things, (and keeping off alcohol, as it's a depressant and will only make things worse) and then have another look.
 To quote Eponis, because I can't put it better: "Sometimes our perception of life is skewed ... and there’s no obvious external cause.
 It happens."
 If your mood has risen and levelled, but you still feel that your writing life is in a muddle and needs clarifying, then you could think about looking for professional help from some kind of formal or informal mentoring.

 And if things are still terribly dark, then please don't just attribute it to external causes, but take it seriously as something which needs tackling: Matt Haig is only the most recent writer to talk about depression and related issues.
-Please, please, please get professional help.
+Please, please, please get professional help, perhaps via your doctor, from a counsellor or therapist.